naoko-portfolio/Network-Protocol-Analysis-Using-Wireshark/README.md

 ## DNS Analysis
 The computer first sent a DNS query to look up the IP address of www.google.com.
-After receiving the DNS response, the browser was able to connect to Google's server.
+After receiving the DNS response, the browser was able to connect to Google's web server.
 DNS translates a domain name into an IP address before the browser connects to the web server.